jakubks/orth_rubrene/README.md

 Orthorhombic crystal geometry is based on the data from Jurchescu, O. D., Meetsma, A., & Palstra, T. T. (2006).
 Low-temperature structure of rubrene single crystals grown by vapor transport.
 Acta Crystallographica Section B: Structural Science, 62(2), 330-334.

-rubrene_crystalize.py
+make_orth_rubrene.py

 Python code generating the crystal geometry.
-The number of repeating crystal cells in each dimension can be adjusted on line #3.
+The number of repeating crystal cells in each dimension and the output filename can be adjusted on lines #5-7.

 rubrene_center.gro

-Geometry file containing a single rubrene molecule centered at (0, 0, 0)
+Geometry file containing a single rubrene molecule centered at (0, 0, 0).

+test_output.gro

+Example output (can be visualized in eg. VMD).

 Requires numpy